-While the state of Oklahoma was seeking $17 billion, Judge Thad Balkman ruled that “the state did not present sufficient evidence of the amount of time and costs necessary, beyond year one, to abate the opioid crisis”.
+Oklahoma was hoping to win $17 billion from Jonson & Johnson, but Judge Thad Balkman ruled that “the state did not present sufficient evidence of the amount of time and costs necessary, beyond year one, to abate the opioid crisis”.

-In the case, Oklahoma Attorney General Mike Hunter claimed Johnson & Johnson marketed opioids to doctors, while downplaying the risks of addictive painkillers.
-State prosecutors claim these actions helped fuel the state’s opioid epidemic and led to more than 6,000 deaths over nearly two decades.
+Oklahoma Attorney General Mike Hunter said Johnson & Johnson marketed opioids to doctors while, at the same time, downplaying the risks of addiction.
+Prosecutors claim this type of marketing helped fuel the state’s opioid crisis and led to more than 6,000 deaths over nearly 20 years.

 Related Court Cases

-In March, Purdue Pharma, the privately held maker of OxyContin, reached a $270 million settlement with the Oklahoma attorney general’s office.
-The state also settled with Teva Pharmaceutical for $85 million, just days before it went to trial against the Israeli opioid manufacturer in Cleveland County.
+Back in March, Purdue Pharma, the manufacturer of OxyContin, reached a $270 million settlement with the Oklahoma attorney general’s office.
+Oklahoma also reached settlements with Teva Pharmaceutical for $85 million, days before the scheduled trial.

 Impact of the Decision

-Balkman’s landmark decision is the first to hold a drugmaker culpable for the fallout of liberal opioid dispensing that began in the late 1990s, sparking a nationwide epidemic of addiction and overdose deaths.
+Balkman’s decision is the first to hold a drugmaker responsible for the problems that arose from years of prescribing highly-addictive opioid pain medications.
 With 40 states lined up to pursue similar claims against the pharmaceutical industry, Balkman’s ruling could influence the strategies used by both plaintiffs and defendants.

 At Trantolo & Trantolo, we’ve always put people before profits.
 Pharmaceutical companies chose to promote a drug which years of scientific research has shown to be dangerous and we believe these actions are unacceptable.
 If you or a loved one has been injured by a dangerous drug, contact our medication error attorneys today.